WEEK 86

 Course: 2 years full skill course.

-This week I continued to tackle the hairspring module continuing with the assembling and adjusting and finishing with the poising of the balance.
+Current mode: This week I continued to tackle the hairspring module continuing with the assembling and adjusting and finishing with the poising of the balance.

 Out of the steps so far I have found the poising the most complicated so far as in theory it doesn’t vary much from wheel flattening however what makes it challenging is how it is far more abstract as the poising is incredibly required much more analysis but as in everything it is highly doable.